 From just inside the box, and not a yard from the goalline, he beat the keeper at his

 near post.
 Can't blame him though -- no one scores from there.
 Do they?
 Video clip

 4. Siphiwe Tshabalala: 11 June, Bafana v Mexico, Soccer City.
 The goal

 that got a country believing.
 There will have been plenty of non-football fans in SA

 wondering if this tournament would raise any passion within them.
 After 54 minutes of the

 opening clash, they knew the answer.
 A stunning strike at just the right time during a

 thrilling opening act, and tens of millions of South Africans clenched their fists and let

 out a collective roar of belief and pride.
-Click here for the video clip
+Video clip